rcpoison/steam-scraper/README.md

 Building:
 mvn clean install

-inaries will be in the target directory
+Binaries will be in the target directory